SME office boxes

 SMEs and their Importance for the UK Economy

-With growth on the horizon in 2023, Barclay’s SME Barometer data reports that 33 percent of SMEs plan on recruiting new staff in 2023 with a further 29 percent plan on purchasing new equipment or technology to support business growth.
-However, despite over two fifths of SME business leaders feeling optimistic about their business prospects there is still cause for concern from macro-economic pressures that business leaders will have to contend with.
+With growth on the horizon in 2024, mobile network company ‘3’ report that SMEs are expected to hit a year-on-year revenue growth of 15%, bringing the overall SME turnover from £2trillion (tn) in 2023 to an expected £2.3tn in 2024.
+However, despite over two fifths of SME business leaders feeling optimistic about their business prospects there is still cause for concern from macro-economic pressures that business leaders will have to contend with such as national skills shortage across many sectors.

-This has left many businesses in poor shape as they entered 2023, with estimated turnover down 35 percent year-on-year, and some SME leaders considering the possibility of closure.
-To combat the cost-of-living impact, many businesses are having to increase prices of their products and services where others are reducing the size of their workforces.
+Many businesses in 2023 were left in poor shape as they entered the year on the back of the cost-of-living crisis, with estimated turnover set to be down 35 percent year-on-year, and some SME leaders considering the possibility of closure.
+To combat the cost-of-living impact, many businesses increased prices of their products and services where others reduced the size of their workforces.

 Simply Business reports that 43% of SME business owners are worried about their sales and customer numbers, with the rising cost of living putting pressure on SMEs to increase employee salaries and absorb cost increases to remain competitive.